oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_empty_first_name.md

 **Test Steps:**

 1. Leave First name field empty
+2. Enter
-2. Select a valid date of birth
+3. Select a valid date of birth
-3. Leave the gender field unselected
+4. select a gender
-4. Enter a valid mobile phone number or email address
+5. Enter a valid mobile phone number or email address
-5. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))
+6. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))
-6. Click on the **Sign Up** button
+7. Click on the **Sign Up** button

 ---